QuiiBz/next-international/packages/next-international/README.md

 })
 ```

-Then use this as a hook:
+Then use it as a hook:

 ```tsx
 import { useChangeLocale, useCurrentLocale } from '../locales'